 Location: Dompl.
 6, 6020 Innsbruck, Austria

-This is one of the top things to do in Innsbruck, Austria even if it may be a tad cliched!
+This is one of the free things to do in Innsbruck, Austria even if it may be a tad cliched!
 The Golden Roof is a 15th century roof that features over 2,600 fire-gilded copper tiles that immediately catch the eye.
 There’s a museum inside that exhibits the life of Emperor Maximilian I. It’s reasonably priced and free for children under six years of age.

 Location: Herzog-Friedrich-Straße 15, 6020 Innsbruck, Austria

-12. Explore the Outdoors
+12. Explore The Outdoors

+Wondering what to do in Innsbruck?
 Innsbruck has an amazing landscape and it would be criminal to leave without exploring it!
 Travelers can receive a Welcome Card – at check-in from participating accommodation providers – that entitles them to enjoy numerous activities for free or at a discount.
 One of them is to join a free hiking program from June to October, Monday to Friday.
 It’s a great summer-autumn activity and those looking for fun and unusual things to do in Innsbruck in August will certainly love it.
 Hiking guides will take you to the best viewpoints and show you the highlights so that you get to really appreciate Innsbruck’s beauty.

 The old town centre at Innsbruck, this heritage place stands as one of the most iconic attractions in the town.
 This place is a home to buildings which are standing here since 500 years and holds a great history behind.
 These buildings are preserved with great effort and to maintain the intricate details of the medieval era.
 Keeping it heritage beauty intact, this place also boast some of the quirky and lavish cafes and restaurants which complements perfectly with the magnificent beauty of the buildings.